tranquilit/WAPT-Documentation/source/wapt-configuration/wapt-deploy/waptagent-linux.rst

 .. attention::

-   * beware, by default, wapt takes the system language by default for packages, you may have to reset the language in wapt-get.ini locales=fr
+  * beware, by default, WAPT takes the system language by default for packages, you may have to define the language in :file:`wapt-get.ini` with ``locales=``.

 * restart the WAPT service: